oussamahamdaoui/forgJs/README.md

-# Hey every one im really happy that this repo reached this many stars 🎉,but this repo needs your contibution
+# Hey everyone!
+I'm really happy that this project reached so many stars 🎉, but it needs your contribution...

-I started to better document the code there is an open issue on that, the main goal is to make it more accessible to other developpers who want to contribute, i'm still the main maintainer of this project and i'm calling for your help to make this code better so if any of you want to contribute and you have a good idea of how to make this better please feel free to open an issue or a pull request. here is the full documentation (work in preogress): [https://oussamahamdaoui.github.io/forgJs/](https://oussamahamdaoui.github.io/forgJs/)
+I started to better document the code, the main goal is to make it more accessible to other developers who want to contribute.
+I'm still the main maintainer of this project and I'm calling for your help to bring this code to perfection so if any of you want to contribute and you have a good idea of how to make this project better, please feel free to open an issue or a pull request.
+Here is the full documentation (work in progress): [https://oussamahamdaoui.github.io/forgJs/](https://oussamahamdaoui.github.io/forgJs/)

-Thank you! and dont forget code with love ❤️
+Thank you!
+And don't forget to code with love ❤️

 --------------